 - Botox Injections

 - Risk Factors For Sleep Bruxism: The number one risk factor for sleep bruxism is obstructive sleep apnea.
 Sleep bruxism is common in the general population and represents the third most frequent parasomnia.
 It has numerous consequences, which are not limited to dental or muscular problems.
 Among the associated risk factors, patients with anxiety and sleep disordered breathing have a higher number of risk factors for sleep bruxism, and an educational effort to raise awareness of dentists and physicians about this pathology is necessary.
-We realize that sleep bruxism is a central nervous system phenomena.
+We realize that sleep bruxism is a central nervous system phenomenon.
 Certain SSRI medications actually worsen bruxism.

 Options for Sleep Apnea Patients at our NYC and White Plains, New York offices:

 - A continuous positive airway pressure (CPAP) machine may be prescribed for the treatment of sleep apnea at home.
 The CPAP machine, by delivering a stream of compressed air through a hose to a device such as a nasal pillow, nose mask or full-face mask, splints the airway (keeping it open under air pressure) so that unobstructed breathing becomes possible.
 These result in a reduction or prevention of waking episodes called apneas and hypopneas.
-CPAP is generally prescribed for severe apneics with an AHI greater than 30.
+CPAP is generally prescribed for severe apneic with an AHI greater than 30.

-- For those who suffer from mild to moderate apnea there are other options.
+- For those who suffer from mild to moderate apnea, there are other options.
 Oral appliance therapy is a first line or primary treatment for mild to moderate apnea.
 This is where The Gelb Center is considered a Center of Excellence.

 - ENT evaluation may be helpful in diagnosing obstruction to allow better outcomes in all types of apnea and snoring.